Sunday, October 18, 2015

 Head – 2.5 out of 3 mugs

-Based on my preference, this is solid.
-I really do not like excessive foam yet prefer it does not fully dissipate either.
-The head here is smaller yet it lingers with a small portion lasting much longer.
-The transition could be a little longer.
+In accordance with my preferences, this product is satisfactory.
+While I do not favor excessive foam, I do not want it to completely dissipate.
+The head here is smaller, yet it remains, with a small portion persisting significantly longer.
+The transition could be slightly extended.

 Zip -- 2 out of 3 mugs